guillemsenabre/Reality-Gap-reduction-TFG/README.md

 The DDPG agent is trained through an iterative process involving the following steps:

 1. **Experience Replay:**
-   - To enhance learning stability, the agent employs experience replay.
+   - To enhance learning stability, the agent employs experience replay, also called buffer replay (the class containing this file in the project has this name).
 It stores and randomly samples past experiences (state, action, reward, next state) from its replay buffer during training.

 2. **Target Networks:**
    - The agent utilizes target networks for both the actor and critic.
 These target networks slowly track the learned networks to provide more stable target values during the training process.